kevinl94303/kevins-messing-around/rancher-rolling-update.md

 In the upper right-hand corner, there is an "upgrade" button shaped like ⬆️.
 Select this button.

 For "Batch Size", enter "1".
 This will cause one container to be upgraded at a time.
 For "Batch Interval", set 30 seconds.
-This will ensure there is enough time for data transfer between old and new containers.
-Leave "Start Behavior" unchecked (reason is explained in the next section)
+This will ensure there is enough time for the election process and data transfer between old and new containers.
+Make sure to leave "Start Behavior" unchecked to preserve container data (reason is explained in the next section)

 Enter the desired address to pull the image from